crpietschmann/portfolio/_posts/2005-12-30-my-new-website-is-coming-soon!.markdown

   - /post.aspx?id=e92bbcbb-05a4-4562-85cd-b2030b42f017
 ---
 <!-- more -->

-<P>An new year and a new look for <a title="PietschSoft.com" href="http://PietschSoft.com" target="_blank">PietschSoft.com</a> is coming!</P>
+An new year and a new look for <a title="PietschSoft.com" href="http://PietschSoft.com" target="_blank">PietschSoft.com</a> is coming!

-<P>I am currently working on a new website for <a title="PietschSoft.com" href="http://PietschSoft.com" target="_blank">PietschSoft</a>.com.
+I am currently working on a new website for <a title="PietschSoft.com" href="http://PietschSoft.com" target="_blank">PietschSoft</a>.com.
 My blog isn't going anywhere.
 Since it is the main content of my site I am making it the center of my site.
 I am working on making existing URL's for my blog still work with the new site.
-But, I'm not sure if I'll maintain compatibility for the URL of the RSS feeds.</P>
+But, I'm not sure if I'll maintain compatibility for the URL of the RSS feeds.

-<P>For any of you who are consuming the RSS feeds;&nbsp;they may break when I launch the new site.
-If&nbsp;any of them&nbsp;do; please visit <A HREF=""></A> for the new RSS feed URL.</P>
+For any of you who are consuming the RSS feeds; they may break when I launch the new site.
+If any of them do; please visit <A HREF=""></A> for the new RSS feed URL.
-<P>&nbsp;</P>